apache/incubator-liminal/docs/getting-started/hello_world.md

 name: GettingStartedPipeline
 volumes:
   - volume: gettingstartedvol
+    claim_name: gettingstartedvol-pvc
     local:
-      path: ./
+      path: .
 ```
-In our case the mounted volume will point to the liminal hello world example.
+In our case the mounted volume will point to the liminal hello world example. \
 The hello world task will read the **hello_world.json** file from the mounted volume and will write
 the **hello_world_output.json** to it.